-I always read these things, thinking of how they must appear to the typical Writers’ Workshop client.
-The articles sound like they’re saying that, unless you’re the next Dan Brown / JK Rowling / Stephenie Meyer / Suzanne Collins, the publishing industry doesn’t really want you – or at least, it’ll publish you for no money, without marketing support and with every expectation of failure.
+I always read these things, thinking of how they must appear to our typical clientele.
+These articles sound like they’re saying that, unless you’re the next Dan Brown, J.K.
+Rowling, Stephenie Meyer, Suzanne Collins, the publishing industry doesn’t really want you – or at least, it’ll publish you for no money, without marketing support and with every expectation of failure.
 It’s hardly a promising message.

-All in all, I think the books industry feels much as it always did (and I’ve been kicking around in it for 15 years now.)
+All in all, I think the books industry feels much as it always did.
 Advances have come down, but it’s still possible to make a living.
 Agent are pickier abut books, but they still get excited by new authors and new stories.
-Publishers too.
-They buy fewer books but they treat each one with more care.
+Publishers, too.
+They buy fewer books, but they treat each one with more care.

 And, just to prove that the gloom can be overdone, here’s one positive snippet to cheer you up.
 When we first set up the Festival of Writing, we had to beg agents to come to York. (‘No, York isn’t a place in London.
-Yes, it’s in the north.
-No, there won’t be any ferrets, and you don’t need a cloth cap.’)
+Yes, it’s in the north.’)
 They came, but they came with trepidation.

 And now more agents want to come than we have room for.

 That’s partly because the Festival of Writing is an amazing party and people like coming.
 But mostly, it’s because agents know they meet good, serious and committed writers there, and they want your books.
 They are motivated by the joy of a good yarn, as much as the lure of a meaningful sale.

 This industry isn’t dead – it isn’t even resting.